oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/convolution2d/README.md

 * A video-processing testbench that you can use to test your own designs.
 This testbench consumes image data from RAM and parcels it into streaming transactions.
 This makes it easy to stream a test image into your video design.

+* Demonstration of a simple, greyscale Sobel filter.
+Single-channel convolution kernels like this are useful for edge-detection.

 ## Prerequisites

 This sample is part of the FPGA code samples.